AdobeDocs/alloy-docs/fundamentals/retrieving-library-information.md

   Learn how to retrieve information about the library loaded onto the website.
 ---

+{% hint style="warning" %}
+This documentation is for a library and a service that is in Alpha and should not be used for production use-cases.
+{% endhint %}

 # Retrieving Library Information

 It's often helpful to access some of the details behind the library you have loaded onto your website.
 To do this, execute the `getLibraryInfo` command as follows: